misaelmmorales/DeepLearning-LatentSpace-StabilityEvaluation/README.md

 # DeepLearning-LatentSpace-StabilityEvaluation

-   Mabadeje, A., Morales, M. M., and Pyrcz, M. (2024).
-Evaluating the stability of deep learning latent feature space for subsurface modeling.
+   Mabadeje, A., Morales, M. M., and Pyrcz, M. (2024, submitted).
+Evaluating the stability of deep learning latent feature space for subsurface modeling. *Mathematical Geosciences*

 <!-- TABLE OF CONTENTS -->
 <h2 id="table-of-contents"> :book: Table of Contents</h2>